 Downtown Appleton's most significant pedestrian safety problems are at intersections.
 The study area has many unmarked crosswalks.
 Marked crosswalks are helpful in indicating preferred pedestrian crossing locations, to alert drivers to often-used pedestrian crossings, and to designate crosswalks on school walking routes.
-For the marked crosswalks that do exist, many are between six and ten feet in width.
-Wider crosswalks of ten to fifteen feet are more easily seen by drivers.
+Where marked crosswalks do exist, many are between six and ten feet in width; wider crosswalks of ten to fifteen feet are generally preferred as they are more easily seen by drivers.
 Further, where marked crosswalks do exist, most consist of two parallel lines rather than high visibility crosswalks with transverse stripes, even in locations near schools where there is an increased need to draw driver's attention to the need to watch out for pedestrians.
-High visibility crosswalks are most beneficial at unsignalized intersections.
+While marked crosswalks are not necessary everywhere, crosswalk markings and the type of markings used should be carefully near schools, parks, and location where moderate numbers of pedestrians are expected.